kongeor/p4n/README.md

 ## Features

-Currently supported commands (all operate on the currently selected file):
+Currently supported commands (all operate on the selected file):

 * Add (Alt + P, A)
 * Checkout (Alt + P, C)